nodejs/package-maintenance/Governance.md

 ##### Landing PRs

-The package maintenance team policy on landing a PR in this repository is for there to be:
+The package maintenance team policy on landing a PR in this repository, except for specific cases outline below is for there to be:
 - At least 4 approvals from regular members other than the author of the PR
 - No blocking reviews
 - 7 day period from the 4th approval to merging